jarnix/ledclock/README.md

 ### Led strip

-The led strip needs to be connected also, use the corresponding 2 cables from the 3 connected to the led strip.
+The led strip needs to be connected also, use the corresponding 2 cables from the 3 connected to the led strip, so the red one and the dark/black one.

+---
+wip
+---

 # Installation of the web application